ABOUT

 Relevant information is documented in the Biodiversity Information Database (BID) and is based on existing literature and research.
 The BID is available for all researchers and individuals who want to study and understand a particular wildlife species in the exhibit.

 Regarding the maintenance and curation of specimens, appropriate measures are applied to protect against environmental threats such as relative humidity, temperature, radiation, and vibration.
-Moreover, proper handling techniques for special categories of specimens like insects, dry-stored invertebrates, and wet-preserved specimens, among others, are implemented.
+Moreover, proper handling techniques for special categories of specimens like insects, dry-stored invertebrates, and wet -preserved specimens, among others, are implemented.
 Regular cleaning processes for specimens are also performed to maintain the integrity of all specimens.

 DIORAMA

-The diorama features a scenic representation of the Palawan forest and sea ecosystems, displaying the colorful three-dimensional wildlife species models.
+The PBRC also features a built-in “Diorama” depicting a typical Palawan environment rich in wildlife the diorama features a scenic representation of the Palawan Forest and sea ecosystems, displaying the colorful three-dimensional wildlife species models.
 This entire piece is designed to catch the attention of anyone who walks by.

-Additionally, the diorama is decorated with various species of mammals such as the Palawan Bearcat (Arctictis binturong whitei), a canopy-dwelling omnivore that feasts on fruits, shoots, insects, rodents, and birds found on the upper layer of their ecosystem.
-The Asian Palm civet (Paradoxurus hermaphroditus) is known primarily due to the Kopi Liwak, which are coffee beans extracted from the feces of this animal.
-Finally, the Palawan Porcupine (Hystrix pumila), a member of the Old World porcupines (Hystricidae), is depicted as large, terrestrial rodents that possess spiny coverings on their backs to ward off potential predators.
-Endemic avian species of Palawan, such as Palawan Hill Mynah (Gracula religiosa palawanensis), the Red-vented Cockatoo (Cacatua haematophygia), the Palawan Hornbill (Anthracoceros marchei) and the Blue-naped parrot (Tanygnathus lucionensis) are likewise displayed in the diorama.
+Palawan’s very own Pangolins (Manis culionensis), infamous for its species of mammals such as the Palawan Bearcat (Arctictis binturong whitei), a canopy-dwelling omnivore that feasts on fruits, shoots, insects, rodents, and birds found on the upper layer of their ecosystem.
+The Asian Palm civet (Paradoxurus hermaphroditus) is a known primarily due the Kopi Liwak, which are coffee beans extracted from the feces of this animal.
+Finally, the Palawan Porcupine (Hystrix Pumila), a member of the old world porcupines (Hystricidae), is depicted as Palawan Hill Mynah (Gracula religiosa palawanensis) the Red-vented Cockatoo (Cacatua haematophygia), the Palawan Hornbill (Anthracoceros marchei) and the Blue-naped parrot (Tanygnathus lucionensis) are likewise displayed in the dio